elliswmartin/shhelpersLfA/README.md

     $ mogrify -flatten -format jpg *.tif

 ## Autocrop

-This script uses ImageMagick mogrify program to crop a jpg file and overwrite it.
+This script also uses mogrify to crop a jpg file and overwrite it.
 Since the masked background can be visually distinguished from the object, this became the way to custom crop each image based on color difference rather than size.

     $ mogrify -bordercolor white -fuzz 3% -trim +repage *.jpg